These public health risk mitigation measures are divided into four sections.

 The first section contains generally applicable risk mitigation measures that apply in all phases of air passenger and cargo transport.

-The second section describes modules, attached to this appendix, that are specific to various aspects of air transport.
+The second section describes modules, attached to this appendix, that are specific to various aspects of commercial air transport.

-In the implementation of these measures, care should be taken to follow all applicable laws, regulations, requirements, standards, and guidance issued by relevant sub-national, national and international authorities.
+In the implementation of these measures, care should be taken to follow all applicable laws, regulations, requirements, standards and guidance issued by relevant sub-national, national and international authorities.
 Nothing in these guidelines is intended to supersede or contradict such requirements.
 States should ensure their policies and measures are coordinated across all relevant sectors.

 States and stakeholders must work together to distribute accurate information quickly.
 Information must be as clear, simple and consistent as possible across the entire passenger travel experience.